14 Best Basement Flooring Options Right Now

 And now we’ll be leaving the floor for you.

-We hope you could find the most suitable option from our list.
+We hope you can find the most suitable option from our list.
 While you might have to make inevitable trade-offs with each of these floor types, make sure not to go overboard on your budget.

 When you calculate the costs, you must include the expenses incurred after installation.
 Also, consider the long-term results of each flooring before deciding on one.
 Most importantly, a lot depends on why you want to install new flooring.